jahiruddincse/Intelligent-GPA-Prediction-and-Academic-Decision-Support-System/README.md

 5. Perform GPA prediction analysis

 ---

 ## 6. Subject Priority Score

 Each subject is assigned a score based on its impact on GPA and the effort required to improve it.
-The score is calculated using credits, current grade, difficulty, and preparation level.

 A higher score means the subject can improve GPA more efficiently with less effort.

-Subjects are ranked based on this score to guide study decisions.
+---

 ## 7. Algorithm

 1. Input number of subjects
-2. Store subject details (credits, grade, difficulty, preparation)
+2. Store subject details
 3. Calculate GPA using:

    GPA = Σ(grade_points × credits) / Σ(credits)